raksha0704/finalProject/README.md

 # finalProject
 A Ping Pong game controlled using gestures.
-Kiect and Processing.
+Kinect and Processing.